harness/developer-hub/release-notes/self-managed-enterprise-edition.md

 - A project-level template crashed when opened.
 (CDS-71980, ZD-45950)

-  The three hyphens, `---` used in the YAML as YAML document separator was being replaced by `---\n` with an empty string due to a logic in the code.
+  The three hyphens, `---` used in the YAML as YAML document separator was being replaced by `---n` with an empty string due to a logic in the code.
 This logic made the YAML invalid.

   This issue is fixed by disabling `YAMLGenerator.Feature.WRITE_DOC_START_MARKER` in the YamlUtils to stop the YAML document separator `---` from being added to the YAML.

 - The pipeline build failed due to reformatting of the script.
 (CDS-72093, ZD-45874)

-  The three hyphens (`---`) used as a YAML document separator were replaced by `---\n`.
+  The three hyphens (`---`) used as a YAML document separator were replaced by `---n`.
 This formatting made the YAML invalid.

   Harness no longer adds the new line in the YAML, and honors the separator when processing the YAML.